HERE ARE SOME OF THE THINGS I HAVE BEEN DOING IN THE MOST RECENT PAST AS YOUR COUNCILLOR. I REGARD THIS BLOG AS A WAY OF

 Following my re-election in May 2018 I took up the post of Chair of the Audit and Governance Committee, a new committee formed by the merger of the audit committee and the standards committee.
 I was yet again appointed Chair of the Council and Employees Joint Committee and the health and safety committee.
-In May 2019 I stood down as Chair of the Audit and Governance Committee, principally because there are some very able young Councillors recently elected and – at the age of 73 – I think people of my generation ought to get out of the way and give these young people opportunities to gain experience chairing committees.
+In May 2019 I stood down as Chair of the Audit and Governance Committee, principally because there are some very able young Councillors recently elected and – at the age of 73 – I thought people of my generation ought to get out of the way and give these young people opportunities to gain experience chairing committees.
 I continue to chair the Council and Employees Joint Committee and represent the Council on the Greater London Employment Forum, which discusses employment matters in London with recognised trade unions.
 I have now again been appointed to the Planning Committee, which I used to chair, and the Housing, Economy and Business Committee, of which I was once vice-chair.

 Below are some highlights of my work, mixed in with a bit of personal information.
 But do have a look at the page “Who are we?” for some biographical information on who I am and what I stand for.